yoshi-practice/pokemon-go-ar-sample/README.md

 # pokemongo-ar-sample
 This is sample android application that uses AR technologies.
-(But, this uses not recommendation lib..)
+(But, this doesn't use recommendation lib..)